 The audio tour further guided us to the interiors of the fort.
 As we marched closer to the courtyard, there were tourists dancing to the tune of the musicians who were playing traditional instruments.
 Many local visitors found this a good opportunity to gather around Nico and click photos with him.

 While the audio guide described the details present in front of me, my mind kept flickering between the present and the imagery of the past.
-Sometimes, I was a part of the subjects enjoying the celebration in the courtyard; while on the other occasion, I was the king discussing the important strategy with the chiefs in the courtroom or resting in my “larger than size” personal chamber.
+Sometimes, I was a part of the subjects enjoying the celebration in the courtyard; while on the other occasion, I was the king discussing the important strategy with the chiefs in the courtroom or resting in my “larger than life” personal chamber.
 The vast display of swords adorned with precious stones and ancient inscriptions, daggers, spears, guns, howdahs, etc took me to the battlefield where cavalries charged at the enemies on giant elephants and horses, and where Rathores displayed their strength and valor!
 I peeked into the lives of queens who traveled in closed palanquins.
-They were not given much freedom to engage with other men/subjects of the kingdom and lived in a separate quarter with her friends.
+They were not given much freedom to engage with other men/subjects of the kingdom and lived in a separate quarter with their friends.
 I looked outside at the tourist crowd from the latticed windows from where the queens observed the ceremonies and royal assemblies taking place in the courtyard while remaining hidden from the public view.
 The architecture and the strength of the buildings, paintings of Gods from various mythologies, floral carvings on the walls and ceilings, etc piqued my curiosity to learn more about them.
 It made me appreciate the knowledge of architectures and artists of that time and sympathize with the efforts of laborers.
 My eyes popped out in awe looking at the bright colors and decorative royal rooms with stained glasses imported from other parts of the world.
 It was quite evident that mightier than the planning, architecture, and art was the money involved in construction!

 Visiting the Mehrangarh Fort helped me understand the idea of true Royalty which is a combination of wealth, health and knowledge, tradition and devotion, scientific and logical analysis, art and nature; which seems to be missing in our modern culture as it fails to maintain such a perfect balance.